TheEngineerhub/nimg/README.md

 ## How to use

 It's basically a RESTful service.
 There is no complex auth mechanism such as JWT or a database.
 You just set a token with environment variable to manage images.
+To use with Flameshot simply download [this script](https://github.com/TheEngineerhub/nimg/blob/main/scripts/flameshot.sh), run after modifying the variables.

 #

 - Get image:

   - `GET: http://localhost:8080/i/myimage.png`

 - Upload image:

   - `POST: http://localhost:8080/u?token=super-secret`
   - **CURL**: `curl -F "image=@myimage.png" http://localhost:8080/u`
   - **image** key is required.